jabocken/CV2018Fall/docs/README.md

 3. Moganti, Madhav, Fikret Ercal, Cihan H. Dagli, and Shou Tsunekawa.
 “Automatic PCB inspection algorithms: a survey.” *Computer Vision and Image Understanding 63*, no. 2 (1996): 287-313.
+4. Vedaldi, Andrea, and Karel Lenc.
+“MatConvNet: Convolutional neural networks for Matlab.”
+In *Proceedings of the 23rd ACM international conference on Multimedia*, pp. 689-692.
+ACM, 2015.